Panthomathic-girl/Travel-Agent/README.md

 - Recommends accommodations and transport
 - Provides local attractions and tips
 - Rejects off-topic queries politely
-- Deployable on websites using snippet or Streamlit
+- Deployable on websites using snippet or Streamlit or URL

 ---